Falls police mourn the passing of beloved detective

 “My sister has always been my hero,” he said.
 “I always knew she was a badass.
 But the stories I’ve heard (from friends and colleagues) about the things she’s done have just been incredible.
 She was always the first one to show up and do things for people.
 She’s the most incredible person I’ve ever known.”

-Besides their time in CID, Earp was also Zell's partner in the Falls Police Warrant Services Unit and was ultimately assigned to the United States Marshalls Service Violent Felony Fugitive Task Force.
+Besides their time in CID, Earp was also Zell’s partner in the Falls Police Warrant Services Unit and was ultimately assigned to the U.S. Marshalls Service Violent Felony Fugitive Task Force.

 Conti said Zell had a knack for finding fugitives.